juanse77/EdgeLocator/README.md

 To detect the traces at sub-pixel level, a system of windows has been devised that covers the proximal areas of each edge pixel, so that, taking the color intensity values ​​of the window pixels at the ends furthest from the edge portion, we can perform the calculations that will finally allow we to draw the solid lines through each edge pixel.

-We can divide the method explanation into three levels of complexity: a first basic approach on which the technique is based, which will subsequently be perfected, in which makes use of fixed-size windows; a second approach in which fixed-size windows continue making use, but this time a Gaussian filter has been applied to the image first; and a third approach in which variable size floating windows are used for the very close edges detection.
+We can divide the explanation of the method into three levels of complexity: a first basic approach on which the technique is based, which will subsequently be perfected, in which fixed-size windows are used; a second approach where fixed-size windows are still used, but this time a Gaussian filter is applied to the image first; and a third approach that uses floating windows of variable size for detection of very close edges.

 <hr />
 <h3>First approximation:</h3>